Getting Started Guide

 Management of 'hypervisors' and 'Cpool' (hypervisor clusters)

-Your hypervisor management is performed in the 'Compute' submenu under the 'IaaS' menu, located in the green bar on the left side of your screen.
+Your hypervisors are managed in the 'Compute' submenu of the 'IaaS' menu, located in the green sidebar on the left side of your screen.

-- The hypervisor software stack, their AZs, and their resources,
+- The hypervisor software stack, their AZs and resources,

 - The backup software stack.